behnazkhoshnood/tadig-restaurant/README.md

   - a.
 They will find some benefits and disconts after they sign in and become a memberto action.

   ii.
-As a Returning Visitor, I want to find the best way to get in contact with the resturant with any questions I may have.
+As a Returning Visitor, I want to find the best way to get in contact with the restaurant with any questions I may have.

   - a.
 Contact information is located on the foother of all pages.
   - b.
 The footer also contains links to the restaurant's Facebook, Twitter and Instagram page.